i3drobotics/phase-unity/README.md

 Will always aim for the package to be tested on the latest LTS version of Unity.

 ## Test
 Unit testing is provided for the package that can be run from the [Unity Test Framework](https://docs.unity3d.com/Packages/com.unity.test-framework@1.1/manual/index.html).
 Download this from the package manager to run tests.
+Run tests by selecting `Windows->General->Test Runner` from the Unity menu.
+Then run the provided Play and Edit tests.